 At mental health and addiction treatment centers, cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) are both popular treatment options.
-Many people wonder what the main differences between DBT vs CBT are.
-Both of these talk therapies can treat a wide range of mental disorders, so the right choice depends on the client’s unique needs.
+Many people wonder what the main differences between DBT vs. CBT are.
+These talk therapies can treat a wide range of mental disorders, so the right choice depends on the client’s unique needs.

 CBT is a kind of therapy that works to change how someone thinks or acts.
 How successful therapy is will depend on the relationship between the therapist and client as well as the client’s desire to actually change.
-In therapy, the client may work on ways to limit self-defeating behaviors and modify negative reactive thoughts.
-They may also learn better, healthier ways to respond to problems.
+In therapy, the client may work on ways to:

 Meanwhile, DBT is actually a type of CBT.
 Clinicians originally designed the dialectical behavior therapy program for treating borderline personality disorder.
 Over the years, counselors have discovered that DBT works for more types of mental illnesses as well.